-Stomach cancer is a common cancer in Australia.
-However it is rarely diagnosed in people aged under 50 years old and affects more men than women.
+- Stomach cancer is a relatively common cancer in Australia, though it is rarely diagnosed in people under 60 years of age.
+It affects more males than females.

 What is stomach cancer?